starlightenergies/ParseSECreports/docs/README.md

 - ready for database table creation and testing

 ### Objectives
+- Abstract away the need to understand XBRL, which is essentially distracting
 - Automate daily report gathering (over 14,000 per business day)
 - Make data ready for analysis, comparisons, conclusions
 - Make data ready for supporting decisions and action steps